elninotech/uppload/README.md

 ## Uppload 2

-Uppload 2 is the upcoming major update to Uppload, El Niño's JavaScript file uploading widget.
+Uppload 2 is the upcoming major update to Uppload, El Niño's JavaScript file uploading widget with 15+ ways to select images.
 It's written in TypeScript and supports custom builds.

 |  | Status |
 | - | - |